Andy Petree Racing: 1997–2001

 For 1997, Petree selected Ken Schrader to be his driver.
 Having won four Cup races, Schrader was solid all season long, as he won the pole for both Loudon races and finished tenth in the points standings.
 1998 saw about the same result, with eight finishes of ninth or better, and two more pole positions.
 APR also expanded to a multi-car operation briefly, fielding the No. 55 Oakwood Homes-sponsored Chevy driven by Hut Stricklin in the Pepsi 400.
 The team became a multi-car full-time in 1999, with Kenny Wallace signing to drive the No. 55 car with a sponsorship from Square D. The year was "up and down" for Wallace, as he posted a career-best second-place finish at Loudon, but could only muster a 22nd-place points finish.
 Meanwhile, in the No. 33 team, NASCAR's community was shocked when long-time sponsor Skoal announced it would no longer continue its association with the No. 33.
 After the team signed Oakwood Homes to be a full-time sponsor for the car, Schrader announced he would leave to pursue other opportunities.
 After a long search, APR decided to hire Joe Nemechek to pilot the car.
 While he didn't visit victory lane at all in 2000, he did have three top fives and the first top 25 points finish of his career.
 After nailing just one top 10 that year, Wallace announced he would leave for Eel River Racing.
 Wallace finished second at the Winston 500 at Talladega, pushing Dale Earnhardt to the win.
 It was Earnhardt's last victory before his death the following February in the Daytona 500.
 It wasn't long before Bobby Hamilton was named to handle the driving chores.
-When the 2000 season came to an end, APR fielded an unprecedented third team, the No. 35 for Geoffrey Bodine at Atlanta Motor Speedway.
-2001 was a banner year for APR, as Hamilton won at Talladega Superspeedway in the same car that Wallace finished 2nd in with last fall, and finished eighteenth in points, while Nemechek had ups and downs, breaking a shoulder at Dover and being replaced by Scott Pruett; Wally Dallenbach Jr.; and Bobby Hamilton Jr. (Hamilton's son).
+When the 2000 season came to an end, APR fielded an unprecedented third team, the No. 35 for Geoff Bodine at Atlanta.
+2001 was a banner year for APR, as Hamilton won at Talladega in the same car that Wallace finished 2nd in with last fall, and finished eighteenth in points, while Nemechek had ups and downs, breaking a shoulder at Dover and being replaced by Scott Pruett; Wally Dallenbach Jr.; and Bobby Hamilton Jr. (Hamilton's son).
 When he returned from his injuries, Nemechek was able to rebound with a victory at Rockingham Speedway and had a respectable 28th-place finish in points.
 Unfortunately, Oakwood Homes had financial trouble and backed out as sponsor, and Nemechek left to join Haas-Carter Motorsports as a replacement driver for Jimmy Spencer in the No. 26 Kmart-sponsored Ford (a ride that Nemechek, again, would lose due to Kmart filing for bankruptcy in 2002 and pulling their sponsorship from NASCAR).